About Orange County, Florida

 We are the region’s most populous county, with 13 towns and cities located within our County borders, including:

-In addition to our world-class international airport, second-largest convention center in the United States, and blockbuster theme parks and entertainment options, we are home to some of the finest public venues in America, including the spectacular Dr. Phillips Center for the Performing Arts, Camping World Stadium, SunRail and a Major League Soccer Stadium for our professional soccer teams, Orlando City Soccer and Orlando Pride.
+In addition to our world-class international airport, award-winning convention center in the United States, and blockbuster theme parks and entertainment options, we are home to some of the finest public venues in America, including the spectacular Dr. Phillips Center for the Performing Arts, Camping World Stadium, SunRail and a Major League Soccer Stadium for our professional soccer teams, Orlando City Soccer and Orlando Pride.

 To tell our story of success and opportunity, Orange County, the Orlando Economic Partnership and a host of partners have launched a global branding campaign, “Orlando.
 You Don’t Know the Half of It,” which showcases our incredible high-tech and innovation economies, along with our theme parks and gorgeous natural beauty.

 County employees embrace a shared values of fairness, integrity and character, excellence and innovation, professionalism and accountability serving as the platform for providing outstanding customer service to the taxpayers and residents of Orange County.

 Our dynamic economy is anchored by our strong tourism and hospitality sector, a robust Modeling, Simulation and Training (MS&T) cluster, a thriving biotechnology and life science research hub, cutting-edge film and digital media training facilities, and transformational arts and cultural venues that offer endless leisure and entertainment possibilities.